 In the Robert Browning telling of "The Pied Piper of Hamelin", the Mayor and Corporation (his advisors) decide to renege on their promise to pay the Piper the agreed-upon fee for ridding the town of rats.
 Their thinking is that since the rats were drowned and "What's dead can't come back to life", there's nothing the Piper (a wanderer whom they regard as beneath them) can do in retaliation for the promise being broken.
 He warns them that he can use his music as an instrument (so to speak) of revenge, but they don't take the threat seriously and effectively dare him to try it.
 They learn to their eternal sorrow that his music also works on humans — specifically, children.

 In The Tome of Bill, Sally is frequently subject to this.
 Marlene and Jeff/Night Razor knew her before she became a vampire and was just a normal human.
 They learn the hard way that Sally's probably the biggest badass in the series.

-Taking time out of your life expectancy to gloat at or belittle AryaStark gives her more time to make you feel very, very sorry you bothered, for instance.
+Taking time out of your life expectancy to gloat at, belittle or threaten AryaStark gives her more time to make you feel very, very sorry you bothered, for instance.